metabrainz/picard-docs/getting_started/starting.rst

-If there is already an instance running when another instance is started that doesn't result in a stand-alone instance, any of the command-line overrides ``-d / --debug``, ``-M / --no-player`` or ``-N / -no-restore`` of the new duplicate instance will be ignored, and only the specified files or directories and executable commands (if any) will be passed to the running instance for processing.
+If there is already an instance running when another instance is started that doesn't result in a stand-alone instance, any of the command-line overrides ``-d / --debug``, ``-M / --no-player`` or ``-N / --no-restore`` of the new duplicate instance will be ignored, and only the specified files or directories and executable commands (if any) will be passed to the running instance for processing.
 Similarly, if a primary instance has been started with any of these overrides specified on the command line, starting a subsequent instance of that version without the override